lebao3105/Commands-collection/USAGE.md

 Thank you for installing this product.
 Here goes a quick, universal guide for all programs made by Commands-Collection team.

-## Launch a shell with Commands-Collection in `PATH`

-Make sure you enable "Install Start Menu/Desktop/Task bar shortcuts" option first.

-Then, using any way you please, open CommandsCollection.
-A CMD window will open, telling you that `%PATH%` has been updated.

-That's what you will do on Windows.

 ## Arguments and flags

 Flags sets different stuff of the program.